danishpruthi/deceptive-attention/README.md

 For dependencies, please check the `environment.yml` file in `src` directory.
 To create the same conda environment you can run `conda env create -f environment.yml` (You might have to edit the prefix in the last line in the file.)
+The code also uses a library called `log` for colorful printing (available [here](https://github.com/danishpruthi/log)).

 Please refer to README files for our experiments on [classification tasks](src/classification_tasks/README.md), and [sequence-to-sequence tasks](src/seq2seq_tasks/README.md).